catmaid/CATMAID/UPDATE.md

 - Python 3.5 is not supported anymore.
 Use Python 3.6 or 3.7.

+- A virtualenv update is required.
+Before you start it, please remove some packages that are not needed anymore first:

+  pip uninstall asgi_ipc

+- If ASGI was set up before, make sure to install channels_rabbitmq or channels_redis (depending on what yous use).
+The older asgi_rabbitmq and asgi_redis packages aren't supported anymore.

 - Postgres 11 and PostGIS 2.5 is required.
 If both needs to be updated, update PostGIS first and run `ALTER EXTENSION postgis UPDATE;` in every database.
 For docker-compose setups this database update is performed automatically.